l00sy4/ClementineLdr/README.md

 # Clementine

 Clementine loader is a fresh take on and old technique.
-Full x86 support is planned
+The project is still WIP, and I would love PRs!

 # Credits